Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite correlation time: Hierarchical equations of motion

-In a similar way, we can investigate the case of interaction with the stochastic field.
-We could perform the Gaussian integration in a Wiener path integral, or just employ the results of \cite{doi:10.1143/JPSJ.75.082001}, where interaction with a stochastic field is studied in a slightly different setting resembling the non-RWA TLS-bath interaction case (\ref{HIB-non-rwa}).
-While in the present work the TLS-stochastic field interaction (\ref{HIF}) is more like the RWA TLS-bath interaction (\ref{HIB-RWA}), because of commutativity of classical random processes these two cases are quite similar.
-Following \cite{doi:10.1143/JPSJ.75.082001}, where only one random process is present, we get a HEOM very similar to eq. (\ref{atom-bath-heom}), but with one index.
-For the full stochastic field, where the influence functional is a product of the form (\ref{total-field-influence-functional}), the HEOM is indexed by three numbers.

-In the general case of simultaneous interaction with both the bath and the stochastic field (\ref{averaged-atom-density-matrix-elements}), the joint influence functional becomes a product of the influence functionals of the bath and the stochstic field.
-As a result, the HEOM contains five indexes.
-If we introduce the vector notation for indexes of the auxiliary density matrices
+Similarly we perform the Gaussian integration in a Wiener path integral \cite{doi:10.1143/JPSJ.75.082001} and obtain a HEOM resembling eq. (\ref{atom-bath-heom}) with three indexes for interaction with the stochastic field.
+For the joint environment consisting of the HT-Drude bath and the stochastic field, a HEOM with five indexes may be obtained.
+Let us introduce the vector notation for indexes of the auxiliary density matrices